To: Economics Majors, Joint Majors, and Concentrators

 SDEV W2320 Economic and Financial Methods for Sustainable Development

 Economics majors and concentrators may take SDEV W2320 for 2000 level elective credit.
-If you are pursuing programs in both economics and sustainable development, you should check with your advisor in the sustainable development program as to whether or not you may double count this course towards both programs.
-If you took this class in a previous year and would like to count it as a 2000 level elective then you must send Laura Yan an email indicating that you would like to count this course as your 2000 level elective in economics.
+If you are pursuing programs in both economics and sustainable development, you may not double count this course towards both programs.
+If you took this class in a previous year and would like to count it as a 2000 level elective, then you must send Laura Yan an email (ly38) indicating that you would like to count this course as your 2000 level elective in economics.

 College Business Courses

 Columbia College offers several business oriented classes.
-The department does not oversee these courses and does not have any information about them.
-If you have questions about these courses, please send email to the Business School at BusinessManagement@gsb.columbia.edu.
+The department does not oversee these courses, and does not have any information about them.
+If you have questions about these courses, please contact Saphia Najafee in the Business School for more information at BusinessManagement@gsb.columbia.edu.
 Note that you may only take these courses for credit towards the financial economics major.
 You should consult the bulletin for more information on the requirements for the financial economics major.
 You may not take these courses for credit towards an economics major or any of the joint majors.

 Elective Courses Offered Only in the Fall

-The following courses will be offered by the department only in the Fall semester: W2105 The American Economy, W4213 Advanced Macro, W4230 Economics of NYC, G4301 Growth and Development, W4325 Economic Development of Japan, W4370 Political Economy, W4412 Advanced Econometrics, W4480 Gender and Applied Economics, W4500 International Trade, W4700 Financial Crises and W4750 Globalization and It’s Risks.
+The following courses will be offered by the department only in the Fall semester: W2105 The American Economy, W4213 Advanced Macro, W4230 Economics of NYC, G4301 Growth and Development, W4325 Economic Development of Japan, W4370 Political Economy, W4412 Advanced Econometrics, W4438 Economics of Race, W4480 Gender and Applied Economics, W4500 International Trade, W4700 Financial Crises and W4750 Globalization and It’s Risks.

 Elective Courses Offered Only in the Spring

-The following courses will be offered by the department only in the Spring semester: W2257 Global Economy, W4020 Economics of Uncertainty and Information, W4211 Advanced Micro, G4235 Historical Foundations of Modern Economics, W4321 Economic Development, W4413 Time Series, G4421 Problems of emerging market economies, W4505 International Monetary Theory and Policy, G4526 Transition Reforms, Globalization and Financial Crises, G4527 Economic Organization and Development of China, W4615 Law and Economics and W4625 Economics of the Environment and W4850 Cognitive mechanisms and Economic Behavior.
+The following courses will be offered by the department only in the Spring semester: W2257 Global Economy, W4020 Economics of Uncertainty and Information, W4211 Advanced Micro, G4235 Historical Foundations of Modern Economics, W4321 Economic Development, W4413 Time Series, W4505 International Monetary Theory and Policy G4527 Economic Organization and Development of China, W4625 Economics of the Environment and W4850 Cognitive mechanisms and Economic Behavior.